IgniteUI/help-topics/topics/02_Controls/igFunnelChart/01_igFunnelChart_Adding.md

 	2. Add the `igLoader`’s MVC helper configuration for `igFunnelChart`.

-		The following code, added to the ASP.NET MVC View, configures the `igLoader`’s wrapper with the paths to the Ignite UI resources.
+		The following code, added to the ASP.NET MVC View, configures the `igLoader`’s wrapper with the paths to the %%ProductName%% resources.

 		**In ASPX:**